chacha1921/chacha1921/README.md

 - 👋 Hi, I’m Chalie Lijalem
-- 🌱 I’m currently learning MSc in Comuter Science and Engineering(Data Science)
+- 🌱 MSc in Comuter Science and Engineering(Data Science)
 - 📫 How to reach me Email: chalielijalem@gmail.com

 <!---